A Hodge-Tate decomposition with rigid analytic coefficients: Introduction

 is new already for $\G_m$ and the author is not aware of an analogous result in complex geometry.
 We suspect that it is an instance of a higher analogue of the $p$-adic Simpson correspondence, involving étale and $v$-topological $n$-gerbes.
 We also obtain a version of the decomposition involving the étale fundamental group $\pi_1(X,x)$ in the case where $X$ is either a curve of genus $g\geq 1$ or an abeloid variety, cf. Theorem \ref{thm: case of abeloids and curves}.

-Moreover, the perspective of moduli spaces in non-abelian $p$-adic Hodge theory was explored in \cite{heuer2022moduli} and \cite{heuer2024curve}, where Heuer--Xu show that the $p$-adic Simpson correspondence can be upgraded from an equivalence of categories to a comparison of small $v$-stacks.
+Moreover, the perspective of moduli spaces in non-abelian $p$-adic Hodge theory was explored in \cite{heuer2022geometric} and \cite{heuer2024curve}, where Heuer--Xu show that the $p$-adic Simpson correspondence can be upgraded from an equivalence of categories to a comparison of small $v$-stacks.
 Our results yield a new instance of this geometric $p$-adic Simpson correspondence.
-Namely, the sequence (\ref{formula: geometric Hodge--Tate sequence for locally p-divisible G}) can be interpreted geometrically as saying that the coarse moduli space $\BBun_{G,v}$ of $v$-$G$-torsors on $X$ is a $\BBun_{G,\et}$-torsor over the “Hitchin base” $H^0(X,\widetilde{\Omega}_X^1 \otimes \Lie(G))\otimes_K \G_a$.
+Namely, the sequence (\ref{formula: geometric Hodge--Tate sequence for locally p-divisible G}) can be interpreted geometrically as saying that the coarse moduli space $\BBun_{G,v}$ of $v$-$G$-torsors on $X$ is a $\BBun_{G,\et}$-torsor over the “Hitchin base” $H^0(X,\widetilde{\Omega}_X^1)(-1) \otimes \Lie(G)\otimes_K \G_a$.
 We claim that, under mild assumptions on $G$, one can derive from (\ref{formula: geometric Hodge--Tate sequence for locally p-divisible G}) a geometric $p$-adic Simpson correspondence for $G$-torsors, following the strategy of \cite{heuer2022geometric}.
-We hope to come back to this in subsequent work.

 Finally, it was discovered in \cite{heuer2023simpsoncorr} that the more difficult higher rank correspondence could be tackled by trading the non-abelian $p$-adic Hodge theory of the group $\GL_n$ for the relative $p$-adic Hodge theory of smooth families of abelian groups $\Gs \rightarrow X$, through the process of \emph{abelianization}.
 Our approach yields a systematic study of smooth commutative relative groups and their Hodge--Tate theory in a more general setting.
-For example, given a finite locally free commutative $\Os_X$-algebra $B$ on a proper smooth rigid space $X$ over $K$, Theorem \ref{Theorem 2} yields a short exact sequence
+Given a finite locally free commutative $\Os_X$-algebra $B$ on a proper smooth rigid space $X$ over $K$, Theorem \ref{Theorem 2} yields a short exact sequence